 To outside observers, and also in the eyes of growing numbers of white South Africans, apartheid stood exposed as morally bankrupt, indefensible and impervious to reforms.

-The collapse of global communism, the negotiated withdrawal of Cuban forces from Angola, and the culmination of the South-West African People's Organisation's liberation struggle in the negotiated independence of Namibia - formerly South-West Africa, administered by South Africa as a League of Nations mandate since 1919 - did much to change the mindset of white people.
-No longer could they demonise the ANC and the PAC as fronts for international communism.
+The collapse of global communism, the negotiated withdrawal of Cuban forces from Angola, and the culmination of the South-West African People's Organisation's liberation struggle in the negotiated independence of Namibia - formerly South-West Africa, administered by South Africa as a League of Nations mandate since 1919 - did much to change the mindset of whites.
+No longer could whites demonise the ANC and PAC as fronts for international communism.

 White South Africa had also changed in deeper ways.
 Afrikaner nationalism had lost much of its raison d'être.
 Many Afrikaners had become urban, middle class and relatively prosperous.
 Their ethnic grievances and attachment to ethnic causes and symbols had diminished.

 A large part of the NP's core constituency was ready to explore larger national identities, even across racial divides, and yearned for international respectability.

-In 1982, disenchanted hardliners split from the NP to form the Conservative Party, leaving the NP open to more flexible and modernising influences.
-After this split, factions within the Afrikaner elite openly started to pronounce in favour of a more inclusive society, causing more friction with the NP government, which became increasingly militaristic and authoritarian.
+Apartheid increasingly seemed more like a straitjacket than a safeguard.
+In 1982, disenchanted hardliners had split from the NP to form the Conservative Party, leaving the NP open to more flexible and modernising influences.
+After this split, factions within the Afrikaner élite openly started to pronounce in favour of a more inclusive society, causing more friction with the NP Government, which increasingly became militaristic and authoritarian.

 A number of business, student and academic Afrikaners held meetings publicly and privately with the ANC in exile.
-Secret talks were held between the imprisoned Mandela and government ministers about a new dispensation for South Africa, with black people forming a major part of it.
+Secret talks were held between the imprisoned Nelson Mandela and government Ministers about a new dispensation for South Africa with blacks forming a major part of it.